adamroberge/UltimateEVMapper/README.md

 ## Path Finding

+Pathfinding is a fundamental aspect of the Ultimate EV Mapper, as it allows users to find the most efficient routes between various points of interest.
+The ability to navigate effectively is especially crucial for electric vehicle users, who need to consider factors such as charging station locations and battery range.
+Our pathfinding system leverages advanced algorithms to ensure optimal routing, taking into account real-time data and user preferences.

 ### Algorithms

 Our pathfinding algorithm is based on the A* search algorithm, which provides efficient and optimal routing.
 The algorithm was implemented in milestone 2, which expands on the basic functionalities set up in milestone 1.